FAQ

 How long do runs take?

 It depends on the tool and the scale you pick.
 A single ProteinMPNN inference finishes in about a minute.
-A pilot run on a generative tool typically lands between 15 and 45 minutes.
+Generative tools take longer as you request more designs, often a minute or two per design, so a small starter run lands well under an hour while a large campaign fans out across GPUs to finish sooner.
 Every tool form shows a typical runtime before you submit.

 What is a design?